benjick/meteor-telegram-bot/README.md

     // command will contain the entire command in an array where command[0] is the command.
     // In this case '/test'.
 Each argument will follow. if(!command[1]) { // if no arguments
-        return "requires argument"
+        return false
-        // what you return is what the bot will say
+        // if you return false the bot wont answer
       }
       // if there is an argument the bot will return the first argument return "this is callback " + command[1]